 But don't schedule your entire workday.
 Something always comes up.
 Or your tasks may take longer than anticipated.
 If you manage to do much less than you set out to do every day, you'll end up frustrating yourself.
 A good rule of thumb is: only make set plans for two thirds of your time.

-You may have noticed that I've not mentioned a single productivity system, e.g. Getting Things Done (GTD) so far.
-Some people swear by them but they don't work well for me.
-I feel like I'm managing and sorting my taksk more than I'm actually doing.
-Of course, it could be very different for you.
+As you noticed, I don't go into a single productivity system like Getting Things Done (GTD) in this post.
+Some people swear by it.
+It doesn't work so particularly for me: I feel like I'm managing and sorting my to-dos more than actually working through them.
+Of course, that may be very different for you.

-Either way, it makes sense not to adopt every system out there but to identify those elements that work for you.
-One of GTD's fundamental ideas, for example, is to create a fixed place for tasks and ideas instead of wanting to keep everything in your head.
-The advantage: the brain spends less power on not forgetting tasks.
-Instead, it can concentrate on important tasks or even recover.
-For me, this storage space is Todoist.
-There are also dozens of alternatives.
+Either way, it's a good idea to adopt good elements from those systems that work for you.
+For example, a key idea of GTD is to create a fixed place for tasks and ideas instead of trying to keep everything in your head.
+The benefit is that the brain spends less processing power trying not to forget to-dos.
+Instead, it can focus on important tasks or rest unencumbered.
+For me, that filing place is Todoist.
+There are dozens of alternatives.

 One productivity hack I personally have gained a lot of insights from is the "Pomodoro Technique".
 It goes back to Francesco Cirillo, who divided his work into clear time periods with the help of a kitchen alarm clock.
 The basic idea is to work in 25-minute blocks, followed by 5-minute breaks.
 Once you've completed four such blocks, you take a longer break, e.g. 20 minutes.
 You can, of course, adjust these intervals.
 However, they should still be manageable sections with regular interruptions because that's where the real power of this technique lies.